huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 #### Observations:
 - Hamilton has participated in more races (3399) compared to Russell (3208).
 - Russell has a higher mean lap time (90523.1 ms) than Hamilton (89620.8 ms), suggesting potentially better average performance by Russell.
-- Russell's minimum lap time (55000 ms) is lower than Hamilton's (62000 ms), indicating that Russell has had faster individual laps.
+- Russell's minimum lap time (55000 ms) is loIr than Hamilton's (62000 ms), indicating that Russell has had faster individual laps.
 - For all quartile values (Q1, median, Q3), Russell's lap times are slightly higher than Hamilton's, indicating potentially better overall performance by Russell.
 #### Conclusion:
-- While Hamilton has more experience and a lower average lap time, Russell has shown potential with faster individual laps and possibly better overall race performance.
+- While Hamilton has more experience and a loIr average lap time, Russell has shown potential with faster individual laps and possibly better overall race performance.

 ### Graphical Representation:
-Line charts for both qualification and race lap times can help visualize the trends and differences between Hamilton and Russell over time, highlighting their strengths and weaknesses in each aspect of the race weekend.
+Line charts for both qualification and race lap times can help visualize the trends and differences betIen Hamilton and Russell over time, highlighting their strengths and Iaknesses in each aspect of the race Iekend.

 Qualify Lap Time LineChart
 <LineChart